data-engineering-community/data-engineering-wiki/Tools/Python.md

 ![[python_logo.svg]]

 [Python](https://www.python.org/) is a high-level general-purpose programming language.
 It's main philosophy revolves around code readability and object-oriented design to help programmers write and read clear, logical code.
+In Data Engineering, it's commonly used to transform data and incorporate business logic in [[Data Pipeline|data pipelines]].

-# Official Documentation
+## Official Documentation

 https://docs.python.org/

-# Advantages
+## Advantages

 - Easy to learn, read and write
 - Requires less code to complete a task compared to most other languages